sbakht/react/README.md

 TODO:

-Infinite questions,
+Infinite questions
-config based include/exclude choice parameters other types of simple maadhi include passive maadhi write tests for practice write tests for game tabs to select different modes/games active/passive simple mudhari all types keyboard controls 1-4 and enter timer
+config based include/exclude choice parameters add passive maadhi in questions write tests for practice write tests for game tabs to select different modes/games keyboard controls 1-4 and enter switch to form input timer map names (third person masculine plural) to array of data input roots and type to generate questions in ui come up with new game mode idea for maadhi given word, select type

+DONE:
+other types of simple maadhi
+active/passive simple mudhari all types